bnbhacker/fee-market/README.md

-# fee market
+# feemint

 **Own the cut.** A marketplace for token fees on Solana.

 Launch a token, issue 100 NFTs against it — each NFT earns **1% of the token's trading fees**.
 Mint a share, claim the coupons, trade the NFTs on the open market.

-*Official fee market token - CjytQchVeTzowqUMktrGzyHQZHnzi8pjQRYrSApB1EqY
+*Official feemint token -

 `React + TypeScript` · `Solana web3.js` · `Metaplex Core Candy Machine` · `Supabase Edge Functions (Deno)`